 Chase Ultimate Rewards Transfer Partners

-If you’re looking for a great credit card offer, the Chase Sapphire Preferred, offers a nice welcome bonus of Ultimate Rewards points making this a great travel credit card to earn free flights.
+If you’re looking for a great credit card offer, consider these offers with nice welcome bonuses of Ultimate Rewards points making these some great travel credit cards to earn free flights.
 You can compare the offerings on these top Chase cards: